anubhavmohandas/whoisuser/readme.md

 WhoisUser is designed exclusively for:
 - ✅ Educational and research purposes
-- ✅ Authorized security testing and penetration testing
+- ✅ Authorized security testing
-- ✅ Digital forensics investigations with proper authorization
+- ✅ Digital forensics with proper authorization
-- ✅ OSINT training and skill development
+- ✅ OSINT training

 **This tool MUST NOT be used for:**
-- ❌ Unauthorized access to systems or accounts
+- ❌ Unauthorized access or privacy invasion
-- ❌ Harassment, stalking, or privacy invasion
+- ❌ Harassment or stalking
-- ❌ Any illegal activities or malicious purposes
+- ❌ Any illegal activities
 - ❌ Violation of platform Terms of Service

-**Important:**
-- Always obtain proper authorization before conducting investigations
-- Respect all applicable laws (GDPR, CCPA, local privacy regulations)
-- Comply with platform Terms of Service
-- The author is not responsible for misuse of this tool

-By using WhoisUser, you acknowledge that you understand and agree to use it legally and ethically.
+By using WhoisUser, you acknowledge that you will use it legally and ethically.
+The author is not responsible for misuse of this tool.

 ---